stefansimik/nautilus_trader_examples/README.md

 1. *Install `uv` (one-time setup):**
    Follow the [installation guide](https://docs.astral.sh/uv/getting-started/installation/) to get `uv` on your system.
-2. **Download the repository**
+2. **Download the repository and switch into folder**
+   * `cd nautilus_trader_examples`
 3. **Run commands:**
-   * `cd nautilus_trader_examples`
    * `uv sync`
       * this command reads file `pyproject.toml` containing python + all dependencies and installs them into newly created `.venv` folder
    * `source .venv/bin/activate`
-      * this activates python environment from local `.venv` folder
+      * this command activates python environment from local `.venv` folder

-You can also setup any IDE to refer to the `.venv` folder as Python environment, that you like PyCharm or VSCode.
+You can also set up any IDE to refer to the `.venv` folder as Python environment, that you like PyCharm or VSCode.

 ### More resources about `uv` tool
 - **Tutorial:**